damien-dupre/damien_datasci_bdown/content/home/about.md

 Ph.D in Social and Experimental Psychology from the University Grenoble-Alpes, France, my researches are focusing on understanding psycho-physiological responses 'in the wild'.
 With Anna Tcherkassof in Grenoble, I have contributed to develop the DynEmo database by recording and assessing dynamic and spontaneous facial expressions of emotions.

 Whereas my thesis aimed to evaluate Emotional User eXperience of innovative technologies and designs for the company Ixiade (www.ixiade.com), I have collaborated with Queen's University and Sensum Ltd (www.sensum.co) to analyse emotions with physiological sensors and automatic facial expression recognition.
-In Insight, I am processing physiological measurements from marathon runners under the direction of Aonghus Lawlor.
+I also worked at University College Dublin's Insight Centre for Data Analytics in order to process and understand physiological measurements from marathon runners.

-My domain of expertise relies in multivariate time series analysis and trend extraction for supervised or unsupervised machine learning classification.
+Now Assitant Professor of Business Research Methods at Dublin College University, my domain of expertise relies in multivariate time series analysis and trend extraction for supervised or unsupervised machine learning classification.